-Introducing the topic of Ramadan to Muslim and non-Muslim children can seem daunting.
-There’s a lot of information to process and it can sometimes be confusing to understand all of it, so we’ve put together a Ramadan for kids guide that contains all the most important information in an easy-to-understand format.
+Teaching Ramadan to Muslim and non-Muslim children can seem daunting.
+There’s a lot of information for them to process, which can sometimes be confusing to understand, so we’ve put together a Ramadan for kids guide that contains all the most important information in an easy-to-understand format.

 What is Ramadan for Kids?